-It could indicate that you have cracked or leaking pipework, or indeed a more serious break somewhere along the connection and this can cause trapped air (hence your spluttering tap).
+It could indicate that you have cracked or leaking pipework, or indeed a more serious break somewhere along with the connection, and this can cause trapped air (hence your spluttering tap).

 If your kitchen sink or shower doesn’t drain away as quickly as it should, then it could be a sign that there’s a blockage further down the pipework.

-If you've ignored a warning sign or simply didn't recognise it then you'll want to give Brisbane Plumbing and Drainage a call.
-Whether it’s a residential, commercial or industrial premises we have the expertise and the knowledge to put it right.
-Contact us on 0421 185 947 for a competitive quote.
+Whether it’s a residential, commercial, or industrial premise we have the expertise and the knowledge to put it right.
+Give us a call on 0421 185 947 for a competitive plumbing quote.